camunda/camunda-docs-manual/content/user-guide/process-engine/batch-operations.md

 There are overloaded methods of the above which allow you to control the following parameters:

-`skipCustomListeners` - Skip execution listener invocation for activities that are started or ended as part of this request.
+- `skipCustomListeners`: Skip execution listener invocation for activities that are started or ended as part of this request.

-`skipSubprocesses` - Skip deletion of the subprocesses related to deleted processes as part of this request.
+- `skipSubprocesses`: Skip deletion of the subprocesses related to deleted processes as part of this request.

-`skipIoMappings` - Skip the IO Mappings if the process instance contains any which would prevent the deletion otherwise.
+- `skipIoMappings`: Skip the IO Mappings if the process instance contains any which would prevent the deletion otherwise.

 ## Deletion Of Historic Process Instances